 The final cover concept was developed to both reduce leachate generation in the landfill and to reduce the potential for off-site impacts.
-As a component of the final cover detailed design process, static and seismic stability analysis of the cover system was undertaken, the results of which can be seen in Section 3.4.
+As a component of the final cover detailed design process, static and seismic stability analysis of the cover system was undertaken, as discussed in Section 3.4.